j-sieben/UTL_FTP/README.md

 - Searching through directory structures with SQL
 - Full instrumentation, including exception handling

-All this is now possible with UTL_FTP.
+All this is now possible with `UTL_FTP`.
 I want to give back to the community what I took by reading and understanding Tim's code, so here is my implementation, free to use for anybody who feels a requirement to use it.

 ## How it works

-Basically you can work with UTL_FTP in two ways: With explicit or implicit session.
+Basically you can work with `UTL_FTP` in two ways: With explicit or implicit session.

-You start by registering a FTP server with UTL_FTP by providing the package the credentials of that server and a nickname for it.
-If you like, you can have UTL_FTP store these credentials in a database table for you, or you can pass the credentials in for one explicit session and have UTL_FTP discard it later.
+You start by registering a FTP server with `UTL_FTP` by providing the package the credentials of that server and a nickname for it.
+If you like, you can have `UTL_FTP` store these credentials in a database table for you, or you can pass the credentials in for one explicit session and have `UTL_FTP` discard it later.

-Here's an example of how to register a FTP server with UTL_FTP:
+Here's an example of how to register a FTP server with `UTL_FTP`:

 ```
 begin